 Before consulting an online veterinarian, make sure it's the right thing to do, and that you're getting what you think you're getting.

 I've talked about the advantages of free online consultations.
-Here I'll outline some cautions for using any kind of Web based service.
+Here I'll outline some cautions for using any kind of Web based service (including free, or those with a small fee).

 The ease of being able to consult a vet or cat behavior specialist online is certainly a benefit, and a big attraction.